 USE [DapperASPNetCore] GO SET ANSI_NULLS ON GO SET QUOTED_IDENTIFIER ON GO CREATE PROCEDURE [dbo].[ShowCompanyForProvidedEmployeeId] @Id int AS SELECT c.Id, c.Name, c.Address, c.Country FROM Companies c JOIN Employees e ON c.Id = e.CompanyId Where e.Id = @Id GO

-This procedure returns the Name, Address, and Country of a company that has an employee with a provided Id value.
+This procedure returns a company’s Name, Address, and Country with an employee with a provided Id value.

 With the stored procedure in place, we can move on to the interface modification: